OfficeDev/Microsoft-Teams-Samples/samples/join-team-using-qr-code/nodejs/Readme.md

 createdDate: "21-12-2021 23:35:25"
 ---

-# Join team using QR code sample
+# Join a team using QR code sample

-This sample demos joining a team using QR code containing the team id.
+This sample demos a feature where user can join a team using QR code containing the team's id.

-The user can Generate a new QR code (contains team id information) and then scan the QR code to join the team.
+User can generate a new QR code (contains team id information) and then scan the QR code to join the team.

-`Currently, Microsoft Teams support for QR or barcode scanner capability is only available for mobile clients`
+`Currently, Microsoft Teams support for QR or barcode scanner capability is only supported for mobile clients`

-- Type a message to get card with generate action.
+- Type a message to get a card to generate the QR code.

  ![Card](Images/CardWithButtons.png)

-- Select the team for which you want to generate the QR code and click generate button.
+- Select the team from dropdown list for which you want to generate the QR code and then click on      'Generate QR' button.

  ![QR Code](Images/QRCode.png)